 There is no telling what your first few days will be like or how helpful your employer will be, but there are a few things that we can help you prepare for to ease this time of transition.
 This page will help you get a better picture of what to expect upon arrival and provide you with some important information to help you adjust.

-It’s not unusual for new teachers to spend a few days or even their first week in a hotel or another vacant apartment while the previous tenants move out or while the apartment to be cleaned.
+It’s not unusual for new teachers to spend a few days or even their first week in a hotel, AirBnb or another vacant apartment while the previous tenants move out or while the apartment is cleaned.
 There is often an overlap between the new teacher’s arrival and the current teacher’s departure which can make it hard to get settled within the first few days of arriving.
-This is only temporary and as soon as the current teacher is moved out or the apartment ready, the new teacher is able to put their bags down and start unpacking.
+This is only temporary, and as soon as the current teacher is moved out or when the apartment is ready, the new teacher is able to put their bags down and start unpacking.

-In Korean culture it is acceptable to move out of an apartment without cleaning it.
-Unlike Western culture, it is the new tenant’s responsibility to clean their new apartment.
-Most schools realize that it’s very difficult for teachers to move into an unclean apartment considering the circumstances and will make preparations to have the apartment cleaned before you arrive.
-Despite such efforts, its not uncommon that the apartment still needs a thorough scrub after you move in.
+In Korean culture, it is acceptable to move out of an apartment without cleaning it.
+Unlike in Western culture, the new tenant’s responsible for cleaning their new apartment.
+Most schools realize that it’s very difficult for teachers to move into an unclean apartment, considering the circumstances, and will make preparations to have the apartment cleaned before you arrive.
+Despite such efforts, it’s not uncommon that the apartment still needs a thorough scrub after you move in.

 Cell phones are a necessity for life in Korea.
 It’s hard to believe that you would need a cell phone to communicate in a country where you know no one, but trust us – it will save and help you more than you’d expect.
 Without one, making plans, arranging events or meeting up with friends, and even keeping in touch with loved ones at home becomes challenging and sometimes impossible.
-Unfortunately there are a lot of hoops that foreigners have to jump through in order to set up a phone in Korea and it often takes months before a usable phone is in their hands.
+Most teachers purchase a temporary SIM at the airport upon arrival.
+You can purchase a 30, 60, or 90-day SIM to use initially until you decide what you want to do.

 For quick snacks or must haves, convenience stores (Buy The Way, 7-Eleven, Family Mart, Gs-25 etc) are located on almost every corner or in the bottom of almost every large building.
 These stores are a great place to find snacks, water, beer and other household items quickly.
 The prices are slightly higher than in the mega grocery stores, but they carry a number of much needed supplies without the hassle of crowded aisles and long line ups.
 If all else fails and you need a quick meal, they sell a large assortment of Ramen Noodles and all the necessities to make and eat it right in the store, which is completely acceptable etiquette!